publify/publify/README.md

 Push the repository to Heroku.

-When deploying for the first time, Heroku will automaticaly add a Database plugin to your instance and links it to the application.
+When deploying for the first time, Heroku will automatically add a Database plugin to your instance and links it to the application.
 After the first deployment, don't forget to run the database migration and seed.

 ```bash